The Best Proxy Servers of 2025

 Moreover, with both iPhones and Android, not all traffic is diverted to the proxy server — only browser traffic from Chrome, Safari, or any other third-party browser that supports HTTP (all of them, basically).
 Traffic from apps — for example, Netflix — will not route through the proxy server.
 That means if you’re browsing from a browser app, your IP address will change, but if you’re using a different app, it will not.

-Learn how to change IP address location on an iPhone and change location on Android more effectively.
+If that is an issue, we have guides showing you how to change your location on an iPhone and change your location on Android more effectively.

 - Obtain the proxy IP address and port from your provider or by pinging the proxy server address.